auroriasjn/em_binaries/README.md

 This will create
 an entirely new Anaconda environment for you called ```iso_env```.

-Do note that startup for the website will take a decent amount of time (on the order of 1 minute).

 # Getting Help

 If you have a question, please send an email to `jeremy.ng@yale.edu`.